Teja5011/Teja5011/README.md

 <h3 align="left">I'm a Java Full Stack Developer and Graduate from India.
 I build applications/API's in SpringBoot.
 You can often see me exploring new technologies, I do enjoy working with Backend Technologies like Jdbc,Servlets,Jsp,Hibernate and also well versed in Spring.
 Take a look at my repositories - some of my best works are pinned here..</h3>

 - 🔭 I’m currently undergoing as java full stack developer training.
-- 👯 I’m looking to collaborate on Backend Projects
+- 👯 I’m looking to collaborate on Frontend And Backend Projects
 - 📫 How to reach me **ravitejabandla5011@gmail.com**

 <p align="left">